 What was the transition from intern to full-time staff like for you at The Riverdale Press?

 Honestly, I don't think my transition would have happened the way it did without the added variable of the pandemic.
 My internship ended in late April, and about a week later, The Riverdale Press qualified for the Paycheck Protection Program.
 That allowed the paper to take on two temporary Special Projects Reporters to essentially take over all COVID-19-related coverage.
-So my editor reached out to me and Anthony Capote (a fellow Manhattan College alum!) to fill those roles.
+So my editor reached out to me and Anthony Capote (a fellow Manhattan University alum!) to fill those roles.
 While I was working in the Special Projects Reporter role, a permanent position as the Education and Transportation Reporter opened up, and I was offered the job!

 Do you have any advice for current interns hoping to make the transition to full-time employment at their companies?